 Prevent dry skin.
 Skin that's too dry can crack, itch, and get infected.

-Keep your skin -- especially at armpits, toes, and groin -- clean and dry, but not too dry.
-Talcum powder can help.
+- Keep your skin -- especially at armpits, toes, and groin -- clean and dry, but not too dry.

 Basic skin care can go far toward helping you prevent problems later on.
 If you have questions or if a cut, scrape, or bruise worries you, talk to your doctor or dermatologist right away.